BIGJRA/BIGJRA.github.io/reborn.md

 Past a hidden *Genius Wing* you'll see a Pyukumuku atop a hill, who we can battle.

-High King of the Pyukumuku.
-Field: Cave Field
+**High King of the Pyukumuku.
+Field: Cave Field**
 - Pyukumuku, Lv.
-100, @Leftovers, Ability: Unaware, Bold Nature, IVs: 31, EVs: 252/0/100/0/0/160
+100, @Leftovers, Ability: Unaware, Bold Nature, IVs: 31, EVs: 252/0/100/0/160/0
     - Recover
     - Soak
     - Toxic
     - Block

 An annoying set that might ruin your team if you're unprepared!
 Taunt and Toxic completely shut it down, however.
+You can also take the cave ceiling down!

 Beyond, you'll get *TM59 Brutal Swing*.
 Head up the waterfall.
 You can get an *Exp.
 Candy XL* up here as well as a hidden *Hyper Potion*.
 Atop another waterfall is a hidden *Icicle Plate*.
 You'll notice that we can't access the other room thanks to a strong current - we'll need to transform the Water Surface into the Icy Field!
 You can use Blizzard yourself or surf until you find a wild Sealeo and hope that it uses it.